 Figure 4.
 X-ray data: (a) Reflectivity curves of a uniform COC film exposed to air (orange dots) and to water (red squares) and with a DOPC layer prepared by vesicle fusion (light blue triangles).
 Fits to the different curves are included as solid lines in the same color shaded slightly darker.
 The reflectivity curves are shifted vertically for clarity.
 The inset illustrates the setup used during reflectivity measurements. (b) Electron density profiles corresponding to the fits in a.
-The profile for the COC layer on air is shown as an orange line, the profile for the COC layer with a lipid membrane on top is depicted with a blue line.
+The profile for the COC layer on air is shown as an orange line, the profile for the COC layer water is displayed as a red line, and the profile of a COC layer with a lipid membrane on top is depicted with a blue line.
 The profiles are shifted vertically for clarity.
-A cartoon illuminating the physical meaning of the electron density profile.
+A cartoon illuminating the physical meaning of the electron density profile is placed on top of each profile.